Bryn Apprill

 Bryn Catherine Apprill (born January 29, 1996) is an American voice actress.
-Her voice acting career began when she was a high school student in 2013, and since then, she has been providing voices for a number of English-language versions of Japanese anime films and television series, primarily for Funimation and later Crunchyroll.
+Her voice acting career began when she was a high school student in 2013, and since then, she has been providing voices for a number of English-language versions of Japanese anime films and television series.

 Some of her major roles include Kei Karuizawa in Classroom of the Elite, Christa Lenz / Historia Reiss in Attack on Titan, Kurumi in Hal, Meldy in Fairy Tail, Kurumi Narumi in Mikagura School Suite, Kaede in The Boy and the Beast, Awaki Musujime in A Certain Magical Index, Himeko Momokino in Citrus, Hiyori Iki in Noragami, Tenzing WangChuk in Psycho-Pass: Sinners of the System, Kobeni Higashiyama in Chainsaw Man, Hikari Takanashi in Interviews with Monster Girls, Roka Shibasaki in D-Frag!, Sumireko Hanabusa in Riddle Story of Devil, Izumiko Suzuhara in Red Data Girl, Kotori Itsuka in Date A Live, Akane Sakurada in Castle Town Dandelion, Haruna in Kancolle: Kantai Collection, San Diego in Azur Lane, Honoka Tamarai in ReLIFE, Miku in Darling in the Franxx, Yaya in Unbreakable Machine-Doll, Ibara Shiozaki in My Hero Academia, Chocola in Nekopara, Mimosa Vermillion in Black Clover, Cyan Hijirikawa in Show by Rock!!, and Natsuko Honda in King's Game The Animation.